Reverse engineering learned optimizers reveals known and novel mechanisms: Mechanisms of learned optimizers

-We discovered that learned optimizers implement momentum using approximate linear dynamics (Figure \ref{fig:momentum}).
-First, we found that each optimizer converges to a single global fixed point of the dynamics.
-We can see this as the total variance of hidden states across test problems goes to zero as the optimizer is run (inset in Fig.~\ref{fig:momentum}).
-The top row of Fig.~\ref{fig:momentum} is a projection\footnote{We use principal components analysis (PCA) to project the high-dimensional hidden state into 2D.
-Depending on the task, we found that different mechanisms would correspond to different principal components (hence the different numbers on the x- and y- axes of the top row of Fig.~\ref{fig:momentum}).} of the hidden state space, showing the convergence fixed point (black square).
+This Jacobian is a matrix with $N$ eigenvalues and eigenvectors, where $N$ is the dimensionality of the optimizer state (for the RNN architectures that we use, $N$ is the number of RNN units).
+For a linear dynamical system, as we have now, the dynamics decouple along the $N$ eigenmodes of the system.

+Writing the update along these coordinates (let's denote them as $v_j$, for $j = 1, \ldots, N$) allows us to rewrite the learned optimizer as a momentum algorithm (see App.~\ref{appendix:aggmo} for details) with $N$ timescales:

+where the magnitude of the eigenvalues of the Jacobian are exactly momentum timescales ($\beta_j$), each with a corresponding learning rate ($\alpha_j$).
+Incidentally, momentum with multiple timescales has been previously studied and called aggregated momentum by \citet{lucas2018aggregated}.

+To summarize, near a fixed point, a (nonlinear) learned optimizer is approximately linear, and the eigenvalues of the its Jacobian can be interpreted as momentum timescales.

+We then looked to see if (and when) learned optimizers operated near fixed points.
+We found that across all tasks, optimizers converged to fixed points; often to a single fixed point.
+Figure~\ref{fig:momentum} shows this for a learned optimizer trained on the Rosenbrock task.
+Fig.~\ref{fig:momentum}a is a 2D projection of the hidden state (using principal components analysis\footnote{We run PCA across a large set of optimizer states visited during test examples to visualize optimizer state trajectories.}), and shows the single fixed point for this optimizer (black square).
+All optimizer state trajectories converge to this fixed point, this can be seen as the total variance of optimizer states across test examples goes to zero (Fig.~\ref{fig:momentum}a, inset).

 Around this fixed point, the dynamics are organized along a line (gray circles).
-Shifting the hidden state along this line (indicated by colored arrows) induces a corresponding shift in the update function (middle row of Fig.~\ref{fig:momentum}), similar to what is observed in classical momentum (cf.~Fig.~\ref{fig:transfer}c).
+Shifting the hidden state along this line (indicated by colored arrows) induces a corresponding shift in the update function (Fig.~\ref{fig:momentum}b), similar to what is observed in classical momentum (cf.~Fig.~\ref{fig:transfer}c).

-At a fixed point, we can linearly approximate the nonlinear dynamics of the optimizer using the Jacobian of the state update.
-This Jacobian is a matrix with $N$ eigenvalues and eigenvectors.
-Writing the update in these coordinates allows us to rewrite the learned optimizer as a momentum algorithm (see Appendix \ref{appendix:aggmo}), albeit with $N$ timescales instead of just one.
-The magnitude of the eigenvalues are exactly momentum timescales, each with a corresponding learning rate.
-Note that this type of optimizer has been previously proposed as \textit{aggregated momentum} by \citet{lucas2018aggregated}.